Seifert-THzNano-Lab/Seifert-THzNano-Lab.github.io/spin-off/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Spin-off

-Parts of our fundamental research is implemented into next generation terahrtz technology.
+We always aim at implementing our fundamental research into next generation terahrtz technology.
 A prominent example are terahertz emitters based on spintronic principles.
 These items are developed and commercialized by our start-up company TeraSpinTec.
 TeraSpinTEc was founded in 2021 by Tobias Kampfrath and Tom S. Seifert, who currently runs the company as CEO.
 For more information visit